 Your Story: What Matters To You Now?

-In support of the Columbia University Archives Documenting COVID-19 at Columbia project, CUHR invites all employees to contribute a story.
-All stories will join the archive.
+In support of the Columbia University Archives Documenting COVID-19 at Columbia project, CUHR has created a collection of stories from faculty and staff impacted by Covid-19.

 Read & Watch the Stories

 My daughter and I took this video on March 20, 2020, at the beginning of quarantine.
 The two of us have been isolating in our NYC apartment since.
 In this video, Covid and quarantine are all quite new to us.
 We had no idea how long it would last.
 Fortunately, we are both healthy and have been able to work/go to school online.The Columbia Campus is one of the few places we felt safe visiting.
 Other than campus we rarely left our apartment for the first few months.
 It is our sanctuary.

 Vladimir Sheynzon, MD, arrived at NewYork Presbyterian Allen Hospital in Manhattan in late March to an alarming scene.
 Patients, many in serious condition with symptoms of COVID-19, lined the corridors all the way to the elevators.
 The view of the ambulance bay from Dr. Sheynzon’s second-floor office reflected the desperate circumstances.

 “Normally, you see one ambulance coming in every 20 minutes or so, but on those days, they were lined up on the driveway coming into the emergency room,” he recalled.
 “Three or four ambulances would unload patients and leave, then another three or four would come in to take their place.”